On non-orientable surfaces in 4-manifolds: Background

 \begin{remark} Let $r$ be the linear transformation of $\R^4$ given by $(t, x, y, z)\mapsto (-t, -x, y, z)$.
 It takes the projective plane obtained by capping off the right-handed M\"{o}bius band with a disk in the upper half-space to the projective plane obtained by capping off a left-handed M\"{o}bius band with a disc in the lower half space $\R^4_-$. \end{remark}

-\begin{remark} There is a different invariant defined when $S$ is a characteristic (possibly non-orientable) closed surface in a closed $4$-manifold $X$.
+\begin{remark} There is a different invariant defined when $S$ is a characteristic (possibly non-orientable) closed surface embedded in an orientable $4$-manifold $X$.
 It is called the Brown invariant \cite{Br}.
 The Brown invariant will not play a role in this paper. \end{remark}